avowkind/groat/source/_posts/SciCoCom-Roundup.md

 This is a major shift from the days when many novices would create new projects based on template code abstracted from how-to's and tutorials.
 These projects often would be configured for simplicity and getting started rather than generating a production ready system.

-Uwe demonstrated [Angular](https://angular.io/) in conjuction with a node.js package [Angular-cli](https://github.com/angular/angular-cli) a command line interface for generating and managing angular projects.
+Uwe demonstrated [Angular](https://angular.io/) in conjunction with a node.js package [Angular-cli](https://github.com/angular/angular-cli) a command line interface for generating and managing angular projects.

 Although hampered rather by the VGA projector, Uwe was able to live demo installation of the tool chain and generation of a first project.
 This project comes ready configure with end to end testing and unit testing capabilities so you can start writing fully tested applications from day one - by far the easiest way.